underdogg-forks/cleanninja/docs/settings.rst

 Email Signature
 ^^^^^^^^^^^^^^^

-Create your unique company signature, which will appear on every email that is sent on your behalf from the Invoice Ninja system.
+Create your unique plan signature, which will appear on every email that is sent on your behalf from the Invoice Ninja system.
 First, enter free text in the text box.
-This may include your company name, address, phone number, website, email address or anything else you can think of.
+This may include your plan name, address, phone number, website, email address or anything else you can think of.
 After you've entered the text, use the formatting toolbar to create the look you want.
 You can select the font, font size, font design (bold, italic, underline, strikethrough), font color, fill, numbering, bullets and alignment.
 You can also insert hyperlinks, which means you can create clickable links to your website or email address within your email signature.

-When you've completed your Company Details, click the green Save button at the bottom of the page.
+When you've completed your Plan Details, click the green Save button at the bottom of the page.
 You can edit these details at any time by returning to the page, changing the details and clicking Save again.

 User Details
 """"""""""""